krrishd/academic-plan/README.md

     * EBIO 1210, 1220, 1230, and 1240
     * MCDB 1150, 1151, 2150, and 2151

-* _Note to IUT students: Students choosing options 3c or 3d must be enrolled in (or have completed) PHYS 1120 at the time of their IUT application._
+_Note to IUT students: Students choosing options 3c or 3d must be enrolled in (or have completed) PHYS 1120 at the time of their IUT application._

-* Course Requirements: One of the following
+* Required Courses: One of the following

   _Note: Students who have completed MATH 3000, 3200, or 4130 have satisfied this requirement._
   * APPM 2360 (Differential Equations with Linear Algebra.)
   * APPM 3310 (Matrix Methods)